-Police: Person of interest detained in N.M. road rage killing of girl
+Police: Person detained in girl’s road rage killing

 Albuquerque, N.M. — A person of interest was taken into custody Wednesday in a road rage shooting that killed a 4-year-old girl on a freeway in New Mexico’s largest city, police said.